flavioespinoza/scanner/docs/deploy-ubuntu-digitalocean.md

 ## Next Step

-You can now <a href='setup-secure-reverse-proxy.html'>Setup a Secure HTTPS/SSL Reverse Proxy with Nginx</a>
+You are now ready to <a href='install-java'>Install Java, the JRE & the JDK on an Ubuntu 18.04 Linux Distribution</a>